CYinGitHub/BLE_Spark_pedal/README.md

     *   Long pressing the first button invokes amp info screen
     *   Long pressing the second button: bypassing all the 7 effects, and then any button returns the amp to the previous state

-*   "PRESETS" mode: switching between four hardware presets
+*   "PRESETS" mode: switching between four configured presets as fast as Spark can.
+Switch between such configurations.
-    *   Not implemented

-*   "ORGANIZE" mode: saving, loading presets, or whatever one may need to do with presets...
-    *   Not implemented
+    *   In progress

 *   "SETTINGS" mode: some parameters stored in flash
     *   Not implemented

-It's gonna be a standalone bluetooth footswitch for Spark amp to use in "gig mode", ie to switch between tones (4 stored within the amp, and a reasonable number, say 20, 50 or 100 of presets stored in on-board flash), or just turn On/Off effects inside a tone with just one tap.
+It's gonna be a standalone BLE footswitch for Spark amp to use in "gig mode", ie to switch between tones (4 stored within the amp, and a reasonable number, say 20, 50 or 100 of presets stored in on-board flash), or just turn On/Off effects inside a tone with just one tap.

 These presets will probably be accessible via the on-board web server thru WiFi connection (AP/Infrastructure mode).
 Or in some other way.

 ## TODO

-*   Storing presets in ESP's filesystem
+*   Storing presets in ESP's filesystem (partially done)
-*   Implement "PRESETS" mode
+*   Implement "PRESETS" mode (mixed with SCENES, in progress)
-*   Implement "ORGANIZE" mode
+*   Implement "ORGANIZE" mode (not gonna be here)
 *   Implement "SETTINGS" mode
-*   Accessing presets thru web-based UI via WiFi
+*   Accessing presets thru web-based UI via WiFi.
-*   Storing master volume for every preset slot in flash
+*   Storing master volume for every preset slot in flash.
 *   There's a raw idea of auto-normalizing presets' master volumes.
-*   Attaching addressable RGB LEDs
+*   Attaching addressable RGB LEDs.
+*   Change to BLE (done, debugging).
-*   Battery power supply and maybe battery management
+*   Battery power supply and maybe battery management (In progress, probably will only work with Heltec).
-*   Switching from BluetoothSerial to BLE
-*   (?)
-"Scenes" mode.
-Remember the setups within one Tone and map them to the buttons.
-Switching between such scenes should be (or not: subject to test) fast enough to perform live.
+*   "SCENES" mode.
+Switching between 4-preset combinations (In progress).

 ## Hardware